 As Apple went through all the original recordings by The Beatles to find alternate versions and unreleased songs for The Anthology series, they also started manipulating those recordings.
 Most of these “takes” of the songs had never really been mixed before, so it had to be done for this release.
 I remember some fans being upset that the producers had “flown in” a guitar solo from another take to complete the anthology version of “One After 909”.
 “How dare they mess with what The Beatles had done!”
 In reality, The Anthologies were a welcome gift to Beatles fans.
 We were able to hear the alternate versions writer Mark Lewisohn had praised in his excellent 1988 book The Beatles Recording Sessions.

-An early take of “Here There And Everywhere” was not included on The Anthologies, but was an extra cut on a CD single.
-The track is mostly a solo McCartney vocal, but for the final chorus of the song the beautiful background vocals were added in a stunning effect.
+An early take of “Here There And Everywhere” was not included on The Anthologies, but was an extra cut on the “Real Love” CD single in 1996.
+The track is mostly a solo McCartney vocal, but for the final chorus of the song the beautiful background vocals were added in an impressive effect.
 The text said the ending was an example of how Beatles songs could be remixed (instead of just remastered) in order to improve the sound quality and stereo mix.
+Here it is:

 The first big remixing project of familiar Beatles recordings was the release of the Yellow Submarine Songtrack in 1999.
 This was a clever choice, because instead of remixing a well-loved album, this was a new collection of songs that had been in the movie, rather than the old soundtrack, which only had a limited number of these songs.
 So how did it come out?
 The results were, well…mixed.
 Some of the songs, particularly “Eleanor Rigby”, “Yellow Submarine” and “Nowhere Man” were the best-sounding versions ever.
 The songs from Sgt.
 Pepper were less successful, probably because they are more complex recordings.
 Overall, engineer Peter Cobbin and his staff did an admirable job on a risky project.
 It was well received enough to allow for future remixing.